a5huynh/a5huynh.github.com/_posts/2018/2018-08-23-tbt-building-ti86-apps.md

 ## Compiling the Source Code

-Due to its popularity, there are a lot of tools out there for the Z80 spanning decades.
+Due to its popularity, there are a lot of tools out there for the Z80, spanning decades of work.
 It took a little digging around but I was able to find an assembler that worked on OSX (and other Unix based systems) called `zasm` that is still being actively worked on today!
 It’s available as a [binary download][zasm-dl] or if you’re more homebrew inclined, I added a [formula][zasm-formula] to my personal homebrew repository that makes installing it a cinch.